 Model Hyper-Parameters.
 We set the number of Transformer layers to 60 and the hidden dimension to 5120.
 All learnable parameters are randomly initialized with a standard deviation of 0.006.
 In MLA, we set the number of attention heads n_h to 128 and the per-head dimension d_h to 128.
-The KV compression dimension d_c is set to 512, and the query compression dimension d_c' is set to 1536.
+The KV compression dimension d_c is set to 512, and the query compression dimension d'c is set to 1536.
 For the decoupled queries and key, we set the per-head dimension d_h^R to 64.
 Following Dai et al. (2024), we substitute all FFNs except for the first layer with MoE layers.
 Each MoE layer consists of 2 shared experts and 160 routed experts, where the intermediate hidden dimension of each expert is 1536.
 Among the routed experts, 6 experts will be activated for each token.
 In addition, the low-rank compression and fine-grained expert segmentation will impact the output scale of a layer.
-Therefore, in practice, we employ additional RMS Norm layers after the compressed latent vectors, and multiply additional scaling factors at the width bottlenecks (i.e., the compressed latent vectors and the intermediate hidden states of routed experts) to ensure stable training.
+Therefore, in practice, we employ additional RMS Norm layers after the compressed latent vectors and the intermediate hidden states of routed experts) to ensure stable training.
 Under this configuration, DeepSeek-V2 comprises 236B total parameters, of which 21B are activated for each token.

 Training Hyper-Parameters.
-We employ the AdamW optimizer (Loshchilov and Hutter, 2017) with hyper-parameters set to $β_1 = 0.9$, $β_2 = 0.95$, and weight_decay = 0.1.
+We employ the AdamW optimizer (Loshchilov and Hutter, 2017) with hyper-parameters set to $\beta_1 = 0.9$, $\beta_2 = 0.95$, and weight_decay = 0.1.
 The learning rate is scheduled using a warmup-and-step-decay strategy (DeepSeek-AI, 2024).
 Initially, the learning rate linearly increases from 0 to the maximum value during the first 2K steps.
 Subsequently, the learning rate is multiplied by 0.316 after training about 60% of tokens, and again by 0.316 after training about 90% of tokens.
 The maximum learning rate is set to 2.4×10^{-4} , and the gradient clipping norm is set to 1.0.
 We also use a batch size scheduling strategy, where the batch size is gradually increased from 2304 to 9216 in the training of the first 225B tokens, and then keeps 9216 in the remaining training.
 We set the maximum sequence length to 4K, and train DeepSeek-V2 on 8.1T tokens.
-We leverage pipeline parallelism to deploy different layers of a model on different devices, and for each layer, the routed experts will be uniformly deployed on 8 devices (D = 8).
-As for the device-limited routing, each token will be sent to at most 3 devices (D = 8).
-As for balance losses, we set D = 0.003, D = 0.005, and D = 0.002.
+We leverage pipeline parallelism to deploy different layers of a model on different devices, and for each layer, the routed experts will be uniformly deployed on 8 devices (M = 3).
+As for the device-limited routing, each token will be sent to at most 3 devices (M = 3).
+As for balance losses, we set α_1 to 0.003, α_2 to 0.05, and α_3 to 0.02.
 We employ the token-dropping strategy during training for acceleration, but do not drop any tokens for evaluation.